oracle-devrel/devo.tutorials/oci-getting-started-heatwave-aws-v30622.md

 Name it something useful, and right now we'll leave the Availability Domain, Fault Domain, Image, and Shape as-is.
 You can use a free-tier compute!

 We’re going to use Oracle Linux, but one of the niceties here are the choices of compute shapes and Linux distributions to choose from.
 There’s even a developer distro, which comes pre-configured with key frameworks.
 For our purposes, we’ll want to make sure it’s set up to work with HeatWave.
 Plus, we'll use a Bastion Host for better security.
-Bastions provide "restricted and time-limited access to target resources that don't have public endpoints," and you can [read all about them in this overview article](https://docs.oracle.com/en-us/iaas/Content/Bastion/Concepts/bastionoverview.htm).
+Bastions provide "restricted and time-limited access to target resources that don't have public endpoints," and you can [read all about them in this overview article].

 {% imgx assets/create_compute_hw_devrel0522aa.png %}

 #### Launching a Linux instance

-If you want to know more, [here's a tutorial on launching a Linux instance](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/launchinginstance.htm), but I'll walk you through the basics now.
-Bear in mind that our compute instance can be pretty minimal, and there are free tier shapes that could work ([our always-free tier VM](https://www.oracle.com/cloud/free/) is quite generous).
+If you want to know more, [here's a tutorial on launching a Linux instance], but I'll walk you through the basics now.
+Bear in mind that our compute instance can be pretty minimal, and there are free tier shapes that could work ([our always-free tier VM] is quite generous).

 {% imgx assets/compute_network_hw_devrel0522aa.png %}